-Virtuosic Venetian Renaissance Ganassi, Arcadelt, Willaert, others Ulrike Hofbauer, s; Andreas Bohlen, rec; Ense ble Arcimboldo/ Thilo Hirsch Audite 97731-58 minutes
+Virtuosic Venetian Renaissance Ganassi, Arcadelt, Willaert, others Ulrike Hofbauer, s; Andreas Bohlen, rec; Ense ble Arcimboldo/ Thilo Hirsch

-Please keep on reading even though 'I'll begin this review by relling you that this disc is that result of an academic research project.
-No that doesn't mean that it's 'dry' or 'theoretic cal'.
-In this case the research project at the Schola Cantorum Basillensis and the Fach hochschule Nordwesternschweiz brough together musiclans, instrument makers, ar historians, musicologists, and others to recon struct there new volts to play old music.
+Please keep on reading even though I'll begin his review by telling you that this side: is th result of an academic research project.
+No that doesn't mean that it's "dy" or "thoreted cal."
+In this case the research project at the Schola Cantorum Basiliensis and the Fach hochschule Nordwesternschweiz brough together musicians, instrument makers, an historians, musicologists, and others to recon struct there new volds to play old music.

 Using new information about early 16th.
-Century instruments, especially about their inner construction, the new viols were build without a bass bar or sound post.
-The instruments' "doice souno profoundly alters the sound balance and blendability between the different instrumental groups' and their 'fast response [facilitates] a clear and transparent execution of the diminutions'.
+Curry instruments, especially about their inner construction, the new viols were built without a bass bar or sound post.
+The instruments "doice souno profoundly alters the sound bolance and blendability between the different instrumental groups" and their "fast response [facilitates] a clear and transparent execution of the diminutions."